Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/STM"

-Re-exports all named exports from the "effect/STM" module as "STM".
+Re-exports all named exports from the "effect/STM" module as `STM`.

 **Signature**